 Install CCTV cameras

 CCTV has been proven as a successful deterrent to keep burglars off business premises and should be one of the earliest purchases you make to keep your business secure.
-Not only does it capture footage of suspicious activity externally but can also monitor in-house activity of staff members who may not be doing their jobs correctly or are involved in acts of theft, for example.
+Not only does it capture footage of suspicious activity externally but can also monitor the in-house activity of staff members who may not be doing their jobs correctly or are involved in acts of theft, for example.
 This will make employees feel much safer and happier in the workplace and help them understand that any dubious behavior may be caught on camera and reviewed.

 Hire security guards

 Hiring security guards for your premises is also a clever way to prevent criminals from accessing your business site in the first place.
-It would be ideal to hire guards to keep watch of your premises overnight when there is no-one present, however, this can become a costly expense.
+It would be ideal to hire guards to keep watch of your premises overnight when there is no one present, however, this can become a costly expense.
 If there are other businesses nearby, you could discuss the notion of sharing on-site security to monitor both of your premises and split the cost between you.

 Pay attention to cybersecurity

 Most businesses are now at risk of online threats, which can severely impact your company’s finances and reputation.
 You may not realize it, but it’s extremely easy for professional hackers to gain access to your files as well as confidential client data.
-Ensure that a reputable anti-virus software is installed on each device used by your employees to prevent threats from entering your system and your critical systems being left open to hackers.
+Ensure that reputable anti-virus software is installed on each device used by your employees to prevent threats from entering your system and your critical systems from being left open to hackers.
 Train your employees not to open suspicious links or emails as these may contain viruses.
 Also, use strong passwords so that only those with permission have full access to your company’s files.